Vietnam.vn - Nền tảng quảng bá Việt Nam

 Youtuber earns billions, pays taxes little by little

 For example, according to statistics from Social Blade as of May 30, YouTuber Tho Nguyen has 10 million followers.
 The site estimates that Tho Nguyen can earn between 20,000 and 319,000 USD per month, equivalent to an annual income of 239,600 USD - 3.8 million USD.
 Converted, Tho Nguyen's channel has an income of more than 5.5 billion VND - 88.5 billion VND.
 According to current regulations, YouTubers must pay 7% tax on revenue (including 2% personal income tax and 5% value added tax).
-Thus, the amount of tax Tho Nguyen must pay is about 380 million - 6 billion VND per year.
+Thus, the tax Tho Nguyen must pay is about 380 million - 6 billion VND per year.
 However, according to information from the Binh Duong Tax Department, the owner of Tho Nguyen's account is Ms. Nguyen Thi Hong Tho, residing in Binh Duong, who paid 360 million VND in taxes in 2020 and 213.5 million VND in early 2021.
 Thus, it can be seen that the YouTuber only declared to pay taxes at the lowest income level of less than 4 billion VND/year.

 Thuế bỏ sót 'người giàu'? - Ảnh 1.